 Welcome to the North American Studies Program!

-For further information, please download the poster here.
+For further information, please see the conference website.

 Conservatism in the United States can seem perplexing from a European perspective.
 It is also under-theorized in many branches of the humanities, including literary and cultural studies.
 The international conference Cultures of US-American Conservatism will address both of these problems by bringing together scholars from the social sciences and the humanities to explore US-American conservatism from a cultural perspective.
 The goal of the conference is to interrogate this orientation by placing the multiplicity of conservative politics in relation to conservative lifestyles, beliefs, attitudes, discourses, markers of taste, media outlets, and social and familial roles.